marionwalton/media-and-society/definitions.md

 ### Oramedia
 Oramedia includes traditionally *oral forms* such as storytelling, proverbs, folklore, folktales, drama, puppetry and oral poetry.
 Digital media are also used to extend the reach of these indigenous forms of communication.

+### Open Access
+Open access means anyone should be able to access a resource.
+There are no financial, legal or technical barriers to accessing it for various purposes.
+Open access works use **Creative Commons** licenses which mean that the authors are always acknowledged and various uses of the resource are allowed e.g. copying or creating derivative works.

 ### Media practices
 Media practices are the activities, habits and routines where people use media (individually or together) as part